West Palm Beach Personal Injury Lawyer

 - Significant and permanent loss of a bodily function

 To prove that you have suffered a permanent injury, you will typically need to present the testimony of a medical professional who can render an opinion to a reasonable degree of medical certainty.

 Finally, Florida law imposes damage caps in personal injury cases.
 These caps limit punitive damages to three times the amount of economic damages or $500,000, whichever is greater.

-Our injury attorneys have experience representing clients with all kinds of personal injury claims, such as:
+Each West Palm Beach personal injury lawyer at Lawlor, White & Murphey has experience representing clients with all kinds of personal injury claims, such as:

 - Car Accidents in West Palm Beach

 - Car Accident Injuries in West Palm Beach